 Those acts authorize a person to serve in an instructional capacity in a childcare and development program or a preschool program if they possess a current credential issued by the Commission on Teacher Credentialing authorizing teaching service in elementary school or a single-subject credential in home economics, and 12 units in early childhood education or child development, or both, or 2 years' experience in early childhood education or a childcare and development program.

-This bill would, notwithstanding those provisions, commencing July 1, 2026, require a California state preschool program or a childcare and development program to allow 2 years from an individual's date of hire as a teacher in one of those programs to pursue necessary credentials or complete additional coursework to meet the requirements of their position if certain conditions are met, including, among others, that no more than one teacher per classroom is allowed to work toward their credential or complete additional coursework pursuant to this provision.
+This bill would, notwithstanding those provisions, commencing July 1, 2026, authorize a California state preschool program or a general childcare and development program to allow 2 years from an interim associate teacher's date of hire in one of those programs to pursue necessary credentials or complete additional coursework to obtain a Child Development Associate Teacher Permit, or equivalent permit, if certain conditions are met, including, among others, that no more than one interim associate teacher per classroom is allowed to work toward their credential or complete additional coursework pursuant to this provision.
 The bill would make these provisions inoperative on July 1, 2029.